John Muir Way

 - background on John Muir’s life, the canal heritage and wildlife

-- detailed description of the route from west to east
+- detailed description of the route from west to east, with 2023 updates

 - summary of each section showing distance, terrain and food/drink stops